shaktee/aeadpy/README.md

 Type `make help` in the shell to get help on make targets

-The test script is aesgcm.py, and can be called with or without the ARGS=-p, the latter being the default.
+The test script is aeadpy, and can be called with or without the ARGS=-p, the latter being the default.
 The difference is in how the parameters are passed to the C API (in the former, they are passed in via explicit parameters to the function call, while in the latter, the